We are Caribbean Sato Rescue, P.R.

 DO YOU HAVE AN ADOPTION FEE?
 WHAT’S THE PROCESS?

-Yes, we have an adoption donation fee which is based on age & breed + the cost of the flight (which depends on their weight) & we will cover the cost of the crate.
-Our fee for local adoptions (which includes dogs that are already in Utah) is $250-$300.
+Yes, we have an adoption donation fee which is based on age, breed, health, the cost of the flight (which depends on their weight) + veterinary care provided.
+Our fee for local Utah adoptions (which includes dogs that are already in Utah from PR) is $180-$500.
 These fees ensure that our rescues are going to good & invested homes.
-Your adoption donation is used towards your rescue’s vet bills, food, supplies, or other future vet bills for another rescue pup.
+Your adoption donation is used towards your rescue’s vet bills, food, supplies, or other future vet bills or flight cost for another pup.
 We will require you to submit an application & if that is approved then we will require that you sign a contract, ensuring that you will care for & love this animal for the entirety of its life.

 *All dogs adopted under the age of 5 months are required to be spayed/neutered & vaccine schedule to be completed by owner.
 NO exceptions.